-Weaved throughout In The Meantime, like a weavy weaving thingo, is the story of Maggie and I – a classic love story:
+Woven throughout In The Meantime, like a weavy weaving thing, is our story.

 Self Help for Generation X

-In The Meantime is a collection of light-hearted stories and lessons we’ve learned on being Generation X and chasing that greatest of prizes: Financial Independence and Early Retirement.
+In The Meantime is a collection of stories and lessons we’ve learned from being Generation X and chasing that greatest of prizes: Financial Independence and Early Retirement.

 Anyway, back to our story…

-Having realised we’d had enough, the logical next step would be to march into our bosses’ offices and, in a defiant and glorious voice, shout: “Take this job and shove it!”
+Having realised we’d had enough, the next logical step would have been to march into our bosses’ office and shout, “Take this job and shove it!”

-We also didn’t want to live the super tight-ass, minimalist lifestyle required for us to quit our jobs and retire.
+And we didn’t want to live the tight-ass lifestyle required for us to quit our jobs and retire early.

-- Read, listen and watch all the (non-spruiker) advice we could get our hands on that explained how to achieve the legendary ‘FIRE’ [cue angelic choir, parting clouds and brilliant light from above];
+- Read, listen and watch all the advice we could get our hands on that explained how to achieve the legendary ‘FIRE’ [cue angelic choir, parting clouds and brilliant light from above]

-- Decide what we want to do with our lives, especially after we leave the workforce;
+- Decide what we wanted to do with our lives, especially after we left the workforce

-- Develop a roadmap toward exiting the workforce; and
+- Develop a roadmap toward exiting the workforce

-The plan to exit the workforce as soon as humanly possible came to us over during a beach camping holiday over Christmas 2017.
+The idea to retire early came to us during a beach-camping trip over Xmas 2017.
 It quickly became known as the ‘Christmas Epiphany’.

 Since the Christmas Epiphany, we’ve been obsessively implementing our plan.
-We’ve learnt heaps along the way.
+We’ve learnt lots along the way.

 In The Meantime is our way of sharing what we’ve learnt on FIRE and self help for Generation X.

-In The Meantime wades through the swamp of info-crap that muddies much of the internet, and finds the info-gold.
+In The Meantime wades through the swamp of info-crap that muddies much of the internet, and finds you answers.

-In The Meantime is what we wish we’d found on Day One of our quest to figure shit out and get our lives on a better track.
+In The Meantime is what we wish we’d found on Day One of our quest to figure shit out.

-Maggie and I come from blue-collar lineage and grew up in smallish towns.
+Maggie and I come from blue-collar lineage.
+We grew up in small towns.

-We were both the first people in our families to go to university and work our way into professions.
+We were the first in our families to go to university.

-Maggie’s been at the forefront of digital marketing since it wore little binary nappies and could only count to zero (a little techy humour for the IT nerds).
+Now Maggie’s at the edge of digital marketing, having worked in the field since binary could only count to zero (a little techy humour for you IT nerds).

 I started in a trade (“Get a trade behind you,” was classic Boomer parenting advice to Gen X kids).
-Then jumped ship, went to university and re-tooled for a career in international security, diplomacy and crisis response.
+Then jumped ship, went to university and re-tooled for a career in diplomacy and international security.